HIV-1 and HIV-2 infographic explaining symptoms, differences, AIDS progression, and diagnosis in a clear 4-point medical layout.

 Overview

-HIV (Human Immunodeficiency Virus) is a virus that attacks the immune system, especially CD4 T-helper cells, which are essential for protecting the body against infections.
-When HIV destroys a large number of these cells, the immune system becomes weak and vulnerable to many infections and certain cancers.
+HIV (Human Immunodeficiency Virus) is a virus that targets the immune system, particularly CD4 T-helper cells, which play a central role in protecting the body from infections.
+As HIV damages and gradually reduces these cells, the body’s ability to fight infections and certain cancers becomes weaker.

 There are two main types of HIV: